-This is a workshop handout for a beginner’s class Michael taught at the Writing Center in the mid-nineties.
-“For most readers, I expect it will be obvious material.
-But still: It’s got some points to make, even if it veers into the pedantic, and there may be something of use here for some fledgling writers.”
+This is a workshop handout for a beginner's class Michael taught at the Writing Center in San Diego a long, long time ago.
+"For most readers, I expect it will be obvious material.
+But still: It's got some points to make, even if it veers into the pedantic, and there may be something of use here for some fledgling writers.

 Download: Printable version of Dialogue - Some Basics